kevinolsson/qbtech-technical-assessment/README.md

 - Read the requirements.
 - Given the requirements, look around and think about best way to solve this assessment.
+- Write a README file to organize my thoughts.
 - Steal QBTech logos off their website and create a few basic wireframes on Figma for QBAir.
-- Write a README file to organize my thoughts.
+- Choose packages that I will be using based off my requirements + sketches.
 - Setup the monorepo and install all the dependencies.
 - Create UI components + Storybook - Write tests and check if adding Chromatic can be done without too much of a headache.
 - Implement business logic inside the NextJS project.